avaquinn/STM32-RC-Car/README.md

 This project controls a 2WD RC car using an STM32 NUCLEO-L476RG.
-The STM32 receives Bluetooth UART commands, drives two DC motors through a DRV8833 motor driver, and uses an ADXL345 accelerometer for brake light behavior.
+The STM32 receives Bluetooth UART commands, drives two DC motors through a DRV8833 motor driver, and uses an ADXL345 accelerometer for velocity indicator led logic.

 ## Hardware